Darren Cross (musician): The E.L.F. (2007–2012)

 After Gerling announced an indefinite hiatus in 2007, Cross began working as the E.L.F., providing dance and electronica material.
 The E.L.F.'s debut extended play, Stevie Nicks Hearts (2008), was recorded at his home studio in Sydney.
 It was issued on his own label, Oak Records.
 He released a second EP, Sunray in the Rave Cave (2008) and an album Plankton Icke and Tina Turner David City Limits (late 2010).
 The album received 9.2 out-of 10 from Jonny of Polaroids of Androids.
 Cross performed, produced and wrote all material himself; he also toured and DJed throughout Australia.
 His track "Cockroaches" was played on Triple J and its music video had nearly 250000 hits.

 In March 2010 Cross on lead guitar and vocals formed the pop rock trio, Betty Airs in Sydney with Christian Campano on lead vocals, maracas and tambourine, and Michael Zagoridis on drums.
 They issued a single, "Reverse Now", via Cross' label Oak Records.
 Cross also produced the work at his E.L.F.
 Porta-Studios in July of that year.
 Triple J's reviewer, Richard Kingsmill rated "Reverse Now" at four-out-of-five and exalted, "Nice one Darren - still fighting the good fight.
 I like the mix of influences coming through in this."
 Drew Larringfort of Rave Review caught their performance at Adelaide's Ed Castle, "[their] chemistry was incredible, feeding off each other with comical stage banter, joking with the 'hipsters' in the crowd and having a good old fashioned fun time."
 By 2011 they had expanded to a four-piece with Patrick Matthews on bass guitar.
+Cross quit and the group broke up.
 This line-up issued an EP, Creepin' It Real, by April of that year.